mcpanel-dev/mcpanel/README.md

 MCPanel
 =======

-This utility was written in order to manage a Minecraft server in my computer.
+This utility was written in order to manage a Minecraft server installed on my Linux computer.

-MCPanel version: 2.1.0
+MCPanel version: 2.3.0

 MCPanel channel: stable